 We shot a lot with the sample cartridge and it has stayed functional and accurate.
 One thing I do have to fault is the price tag…the 9mm Premium Kit is $150.

-If you’re trying to penny pinch, the Laserlyte is less at $130 and has lasted me at least 5,000 strikes.
+If you’re trying to penny pinch, the 9mm cartridge by itself is $99 which is even better than my Chinese Laserlyte at $130 which has lasted me at least 5,000 strikes.

 Interactive Multi Target Training System

 Tired of shooting random things in your room?